• Skip to primary navigation

 After 30 minutes in the freezer, the cookie dough balls were firm enough to dip into the chocolate.
 They were also quite tasty at this point!

 I melted the chocolate melting wafers in the microwave on 50% power, stirring every 30 seconds.
-I thought that the chocolate mixture was a bit too thick, so I added about 1 teaspoon of vegetable oil to thin it out.
+I thought the chocolate mixture was too thick, so I added about 1 teaspoon of vegetable oil to thin it out.

-Using a toothpick, I dipped each of the cookie dough balls into the chocolate (Photo 5).
+Using a toothpick, I dipped each cookie dough ball into the chocolate (Photo 5).
 I let the excess chocolate drip off and placed them on a piece of parchment paper.

 Dipping Cookie Dough Balls into Chocolate

 I allowed the chocolate to harden and stored the Chocolate-Covered Cookie Dough Bites in an airtight container in the refrigerator.
-It really wasn’t necessary to store them in the refrigerator because of the ingredients.
-Rather, they were too soft, at least for my taste when left at room temperature.
+It really wasn't necessary to store them in the refrigerator because of the ingredients.
+Rather, they were too soft when left at room temperature, at least for my taste.

 Chocolate hardening on Chocolate-Covered Cookie Dough Bites